VA vs. USDA Loans: Which Program Is Right for You?

 Occupancy Requirements

-Winner: Tie - Both require owner-occupancy.
+Winner: Tie - Both programs require owner-occupancy.

 Processing and Closing Timeline